 In telecommunications, 5G is the fifth-generation technology standard for broadband cellular networks , which cellular phone companies began deploying worldwide in 2019, and is the planned successor to the 4G networks which provide connectivity to most current cellphones.

-Read moreWhat was the first form of wireless communication?
+Read moreWhat is the history of wireless technology?

 Read more